holgerflick/tmsdaysweb/session2/session2-2.md

   LIconDataUrl: String;

 begin
+  // get data url
   LIconDataUrl := GetDataUrlForSaleIcon;

-  FParticipants.Free;
+  // get all participants for the sale FParticipants.Free;
   FParticipants := FModel.GetParticipants(ASalesId);

   AMap.BeginUpdate;
   try
+    // clear map
     AMap.Clear;

+    // iterate all participants
     for var LParticipant in FParticipants do
     begin
-      if Assigned( LParticipant.Location ) then
+      // only add marker if location has been added if Assigned( LParticipant.Location ) then
       begin
         var LMarker := AMap.AddMarker(